jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

         Route metric is 3
   ```

-## SR-MPLS Network Routing
+## BGP Labeled Unicast (BGP-LU) over SR-MPLS Network Routing
-First we are going to need networks that are advertised through SR-MPLS over the top of ISIS.
+First we are going to need networks that are advertised through BGP-LU over the top of ISIS.
 In the next few steps you will quickly bring up and add in network 20.0.0./24 to the topology and validate end to end connectivity.
 This will be our baseline path to compare and contrast with SRv6

 ### Configure Remote Test Networks
-The location Rome has the network 20.0.0.0/24 which we will advertise into SR-MPLS on router xrd07.
+The location Rome has the network 20.0.0.0/24 which we will advertise via BGP-LU on router xrd07.
 First log into xrd07 and validate that you can reach network 20.0.0.0/24 by pinging the ip address 20.0.0.1/24 in Rome.
 Once you have confirmed connectivity across the Rome metro link xrd07 gi 0/0/0/0 head to the next step.

 ![SR-MPLS Topology](/topo_drawings/sr-mpls-medium.png)
 For full size image see [LINK](/topo_drawings/sr-mpls-large.png)

 ### Enable BGP Label Unicast
 BGP Label Unicast (BGP-LU) is needed to advertise the label information we will need to enable SR-MPLS routing of our desired network traffic 20.0.0.0/24.
 First lets enable BGP-LU on our PE routers xrd01 and xrd07 plus our BGP route reflectors xrd05 and xrd06.
 The command *allocate-label all* under the ipv4 unicast which instructs bgp to advertise the networks in the global ipv4 table as labeled routes.
-Next you will add enable label unicast with the command *address-family ipv4 labeled-unicast* under neighbor-group ibgp-v4 group.
+Next you will add enable labeled unicast with the command *address-family ipv4 labeled-unicast* under neighbor-group ibgp-v4 group.

 xrd01 and xrd07
   ```